sinzin91/tesseract-blog/content/posts/book-review-peak.md

 ---

 ### TLDR
-"Peak: Secrets from the New Science of Expertise" by Anders Ericsson challenges conventional wisdom about talent, skill acquisition, and what it takes to achieve true expertise.
-This popular science/self-help book is filled with anecdotes that support the author's claims.
-Ericsson, a researcher in the field, highlights several experiments to back up his claims, although some of the cited studies had small sample sizes.
+["Peak: Secrets from the New Science of Expertise"](https://www.goodreads.com/en/book/show/26312997) by [Anders Ericsson](https://en.wikipedia.org/wiki/K._Anders_Ericsson) challenges conventional wisdom about talent, skill acquisition, and what it takes to achieve true expertise.
+Ericsson, a psychologist and researcher in the field of expertise, highlights several experiments to back up his claims, although some of the cited studies had small sample sizes.
 Despite containing some contradictions, the book offers a fascinating exploration of the science of expertise and empowers readers to pursue their path to mastery.
 Ericsson demonstrates that deliberate practice, not innate talent, is the key to mastery.

 ### Deliberate Practice